whisk/leetgptsolver/README.md

 ## TODO

+- [x] Add support for the database problem category
+- [ ] Add support for shell, concurrency and other problem categories
 - [x] Make command-line help self-explanatory
 - [x] Make logging/output more informative, especially when downloading questions
 - [x] Add structure to the config and options